marabuuu/rse-lab/README.md

 # Mitotic phase classification from microscopy images

-This repository contains a workflow for classifying mitotic phases of nuclei in microscopy images using image processing, feature extraction and unsupervised learning.
+This repository contains a workflow for classifying mitotic phases of nuclei in a microscopy image using image processing, feature extraction and unsupervised learning.
 It is part of a university module called research software engineering within my master studies computational modeling and simulation.

 ## Overview